Knowledge Card: Filling LLMs' Knowledge Gaps with Plug-in Specialized Language Models: Methodology

-While it is possible to directly adopt $\boldsymbol{d}_{\boldsymbol{q}}$ as relevant knowledge, we identify three key challenges in the successful integration of modular specialized LMs and general-purpose LLMs: relevance, brevity, and factuality.
-We design three respective filters to control for such factors.
+While it is possible to directly adopt $\boldsymbol{d}_{\boldsymbol{q}}$ as relevant knowledge, we identify three key challenges in the successful integration of knowledge cards and general-purpose LLMs: relevance, brevity, and factuality.
+We design three respective selectors to control for such factors.